Last updated: Mar. 2, 2020

-Patents are often described either as property or a monopoly — both are only partially correct and potentially misleading.
-Patents are defined by federal statute as a private regulatory right.
-A patent looks like property because it can be bought and sold, its perimeter is defined by its claims (like the boundaries in a deed for land) and the patent owner has the power to exclude others from manufacturing, distributing, selling or merely using an invention.
+Patents are often described either as property or a monopoly.
+Both are only partially correct and both are potentially misleading.
+Patents are defined by federal statute (and, as of the Oil States Supreme Court decision in 2017, by the Supreme Court) as a regulatory right.
+A patent looks like property because it can be bought and sold, its perimeter is defined by its claims (like the boundaries in a deed for land) and the patent owner has the potential ability to exclude others from manufacturing, distributing, selling or merely using an invention.
 Because patents can be bought and sold—and used as collateral or monetized—they also can be viewed as financial instruments, i.e., as options to litigate.

-While patents are often referred to as “intellectual property” along with copyright, trademarks and trade secrets, this is misleading.
+Even within the realm of “intellectual property”, the various flavors of IP have significant differences.
+While patents, copyrights, trademarks, and trade secrets are often referred to as a group with the term “intellectual property,” this is misleading.
 There are critical differences.
 Unlike copyrights, patents do not allow for independent creation or fair use.
-The transaction costs, including legal overhead, in all aspects of the patent are exceptionally high, which is especially problematic for small companies.
+Unlike trade secrets, the knowledge of a patent is publicly available to anyone.
+Unlike trademarks, there’s no requirement that a patent owner actually use their patent to be able to enforce it.
+And the transaction costs, including legal overhead, in all aspects of a patent are relatively high in comparison—something which is especially problematic for small companies.